eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

     Using your favorite SSH Terminal appliocation, open a terminal session into the Eucalyptus CLC.

-    This can also be any other Enterprise Linux management workstation, as long as the credentials for both the AWS Account and Eucalyptus Demo Account have been configured.
+    This can also be any other Enterprise Linux management workstation, as long as the credentials for both the AWS Account and Eucalyptus Demo Account have been configured, and the euca-demo GitHub project which contains the migration script has been downloaded to the ~/src/eucalyptus/euca-demo directory.

     Arrange this window UNDERNEATH the browser windows, as the steps which require this are run last.